Keto Beef Picadillo

 • LavenderBlueDilly

-LavenderBlueDilly a year ago
+LavenderBlueDilly 2 years ago

 Doesn’t need a side with keto.
 The perceived need for a side is just conditioning to think that way.
 Another way to look at it is that your “side” is mixed into the meat: olives, bell peppers, celery etc.